AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_transit_gateway.md

 * `ha_gw_size` - (Optional) HA Gateway Size.
 Mandatory if enabling HA.
 Example: "t2.micro".

 ### Insane Mode
 * `insane_mode` - (Optional) Specify true for [Insane Mode](https://docs.aviatrix.com/HowTos/insane_mode.html) high performance gateway.
-Insane Mode gateway size must be at least c5 size (AWS, AWSGov and AWSChina) or Standard_D3_v2 (Azure and AzureChina); for GCP only four size are supported: "n1-highcpu-4", "n1-highcpu-8", "n1-highcpu-16" and "n1-highcpu-32".
-If enabled, you must specify a valid /26 CIDR segment of the VPC to create a new subnet for AWS, Azure, AWSGov, AWSChina or AzureChina.
-Only available for AWS, GCP(with active mesh 2.0 enabled), Azure, AWSGov, AWSChina and AzureChina.
+Insane Mode gateway size must be at least c5 size (AWS and AWSGov) or Standard_D3_v2 (Azure); for GCP only four size are supported: "n1-highcpu-4", "n1-highcpu-8", "n1-highcpu-16" and "n1-highcpu-32".
+If enabled, you must specify a valid /26 CIDR segment of the VPC to create a new subnet for AWS, Azure and AWSGov.
+Only available for AWS, GCP(with active mesh 2.0 enabled), Azure and AWSGov.
 Valid values: true, false.
 * `insane_mode_az` - (Optional) AZ of subnet being created for Insane Mode Transit Gateway.
-Required for AWS, AWSGov or AWSChina if `insane_mode` is enabled.
+Required for AWS or AWSGov if `insane_mode` is enabled.
 Example: AWS: "us-west-1a".

 ### SNAT
 * `single_ip_snat` - (Optional) Enable "single_ip" mode Source NAT for this container.
 Valid values: true, false. **NOTE: Please see notes [here](#enable_snat-1) in regards to changes to this argument in R2.10.**